entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis qujingensis* is ?.
 > - The coding of *Xichonolepis wudingensis* is ?.

-> - The coding of *Songmingolepis conspicilatus* is 1.
+> - The coding of *Songmingolepis conspicilatus* is ?.
 > - The coding of *Chahuaqingolepis magniporus* is 1.
+> - The coding of taxon 2 from Songming is ?.

 82. Position of postmarginal plate relative to paranuchal plate: anterolateral of paranuchal plate (0); posterolateral of paranuchal plate (1)
 > Luo *et al*.
 (2025), Character 82.